Hollowpox: The Hunt for Morrigan Crow: Reviews

 The book review site Better Reading said that Hollowpox: The Hunt for Morrigan Crow was "a fast-paced thriller that presents moral dilemmas and raises questions about personal and societal ethics" and it was the "darkest" of the three books currently released in the series.
 MuggleNet called Townsend's imagination "boundless" and "Wundrous" in addition to saying that the main protagonist, Morrigan Crow, was "at times timid, at times powerful, and always hungry for both affection and learning."
 BookTopia noted that the writing style and plot were both "so much fun" to read and the "many surprise reveals and unexpected turns" greatly enhanced the story.
-"This is such an engaging and magical series, on par with other fantastic reads, like Harry Potter," said Olivia Farr of Books Central in a review, comparying the book to the works of J. K. Rowling.
+"This is such an engaging and magical series, on par with other fantastic reads, like Harry Potter," said Olivia Farr of Books Central in a review, comparing the book to the works of J. K. Rowling.
 Another book-review site has called Hollowpox "charming and unapologetically whimsical."